flatmax/Eh-I-DeCoder/README.md

 npm start
 ```

-The web application will be accessible at the URL shown in your terminal (typically http://localhost:8000 or similar).
+The web application will be accessible at the URL shown in your terminal (default is http://localhost:8999).

 ## Usage

-1. Connect to the backend server using the interface
+1. Connect to the backend server using the interface (refresh the browser if necessary)
 2. Use the prompt view to interact with Aider
-3. Upload files to the context as needed
+3. Click to add files to the context as needed
+4. So many other features...

 ## Additional Information